 Love is in the air at Esurance — 2 members of our team recently got engaged and another just got married.
 Despite all the wedding bells we’re hearing around here, we know most people don’t equate insurance with romance.
-But, getting hitched and insurance have more in common you might think.
+But, getting hitched and insurance have more in common than you might think.
 (In fact, the word “insurance” originally meant “betrothal.”)

 And because it’s Valentine’s Day, it’s the perfect time to share advice for the altar-bound.
 Keep these hints in mind as you prepare to say “I do.”

 Insurance tips for brides and grooms